gkrastenov/Workshop/AppGreat/README.md

 POST: api/Orders/Create
 ```

-Change order status -> It will be given for params -> orderId and new status.
+Change order status -> It will be given for params -> set new status from 1 to 5

 ```http
 POST: api/Orders/{id}/ChangeStatus